skybrud/sky-scroll/README.md

             console.log('window width', window.width);
             console.log('document height', document.height);
         },
+        // resize [function]
+        // Callback for resize event
         resize({ scroll, window, document }) {
             console.log('scroll x', scroll.x);
             console.log('window width', window.width);
             console.log('document height', document.height);
         },
+        // onMounted [boolean] - default: true
+        // If true scroll and resize callbacks a executed on component mount
+        onMounted: true.
+        // dimensions [boolean] - default: false
+        // Determines if SkyScroll should keep track of $el dimensions.
+If true
+        // this.$dimensions will be added to the instance, which holds the
+        // boundingClientRect of this.$el - and automatically keeps it up to
+        // date on resize.
+        dimensions: false,
     },
 };
 ```